-As of September 30, 2019, September 30, 2018 and September 30, 2017, we had \$2.998 billion, \$2.851 billion and \$2.846 billion of principal debt outstanding, respectively, of which \$1.326 billion, \$1.326 billion and \$1.006 billion was variable-rate debt, respectively, and \$1.672 billion, \$1.525 billion and \$1.840 billion was fixed-rate debt.
+We had \$2.998 billion of principal debt outstanding at September 30, 2019, of which \$1.326 billion was variable-rate debt and \$1.672 billion was fixed-rate debt.
 As such, we are exposed to changes in interest rates.
-At September 30, 2019, September 30, 2018 and September 30, 2017, 56%, 53% and 65% of the Company's debt, respectively, was at a fixed rate.
+At September 30, 2019, 56% of the Company's debt was at a fixed rate.
 In addition, at September 30, 2019, we have the option under all of our floating rate debt under the Senior Term Loan Facility to select a one, two, three or six month LIBOR rate.
 To manage interest rate risk on \$820 million of U.S. dollar-denominated variable-rate debt, the Company has entered into interest rate swaps to effectively convert the floating interest rates to a fixed interest rate on a portion of its variable-rate debt.

-Based on the level of interest rates prevailing at September 30, 2019, September 30, 2018 and September 30, 2017, the fair value of the Company's fixed rate and variable rate debt was approximately \$3.080 billion, \$2.862 billion and \$2.936 billion, respectively.
-Further, as of September 30, 2019, based on the amount of the Company's fixed-rate debt, a 25 basis point increase in the level of interest rates would have a minimal impact on the fair value of the fixed-rate debt and a 25 basis point decrease in the level of interest rates would increase the fair value of the fixed-rate debt by approximately \$8 million.
+Based on the level of interest rates prevailing at September 30, 2019, the fair value of the Company's fixed-rate and variable-rate debt was approximately \$3.080 billion.
+Further, as of September 30, 2019, based on the amount of the Company's fixed-rate debt, a 25 basis point increase in the level of interest rates would have minimal impact on the fair value of the fixed-rate debt and a 25 basis point decrease in the level of interest rates would increase the fair value of the fixed-rate debt by approximately \$8 million.
 This potential fluctuation is based on the simplified assumption that the level of fixed-rate debt remains constant with an immediate across the board increase or decrease in the level of interest rates with no subsequent changes in rates for the remainder of the period.